Yarn weight conversion chart and beginner's guide

 There are various reasons why you might not want to knit a pattern in the suggested yarn.

-Perhaps it’s a fibre you find uncomfortable, or maybe the pattern is old and the original yarn has been discontinued.
-Or perhaps you simply want to spice up the design by making a change, or use yarn you already have in your stash rather than buying new materials.
+Perhaps it’s a fibre you find uncomfortable, or maybe the pattern is old, and the original yarn has been discontinued.
+Or maybe you just want to change the design or use yarn from your stash instead of buying new.

-For more significant changes it’s best to experiment with plenty of tension squares and to consider the finished effect – details such as cabling won’t show up with a fluffy yarn, for instance.
-But you can work out how to convert a knitting patten to a different yarn weight by knitting tension squares.
+For more significant changes, it’s best to experiment with plenty of tension squares and to consider the finished effect – details such as cabling won’t show up with a fluffy yarn, for instance.
+But you can work out how to convert a knitting pattern to a different yarn weight by knitting tension squares.

 If you don’t have the same tension as the pattern, you will not be able to reach the stated pattern dimensions by following the printed instructions.

-The standard size for a swatch is 10cm x 10cm (4in x 4in), but if your project uses a complex motif or texture, make sure your swatch contains at least one pattern repeat, plus enough extra on all sides that the motif isn’t distorted at the edges.
-Be sure to wash your swatch in the same way you will wash your final project, and let it dry before taking measurements.
+The standard swatch size is 10cm x 10cm (4in x 4in).
+However, if your project features a complex motif or texture, ensure your swatch includes at least one full pattern repeat, with extra space around the edges to prevent distortion.
+Wash your swatch as you would the final project, then let it dry before measuring.

-To get the new stitch counts, we need to divide the old stitch count by the old tension, then multiply it by the new tension for every single row.
-The pattern schematic helps us see the main measurements of the garment that have to stay the same regardless of tension.
+To calculate the new stitch counts, divide the old stitch count by the old tension, then multiply by the new tension for each row.
+The pattern schematic shows the key garment measurements that must remain the same, regardless of tension.

 Here's the pattern schematic for our knit crop top pattern.
 Checking the width at different parts of the design lets you check measurements are what you expected them to be even after you have converted your yarn weight.